andreasgriffin/bitcoin-usb/README.md

 * It also provides
   * AddressTypes, which are the commonly used bitcoin output descriptor templates
   * seed_tools.derive_spk_provider  to derive xpubs from seeds for all AddressTypes  (bdk does not support multisig templates currently https://github.com/bitcoindevkit/bdk/issues/1020)
-  * SoftwareSigner which can sign single and multisig PSBTs
+  * SoftwareSigner which can sign single and multisig PSBTs, this doesn't do any security checks, so only use it on testnet

 ### Demo